Together with Our Employees

 In our human capital management vision Make Employees Brilliant, in addition to measures to develop human resources, we have also set out the following policy for developing in-house environments: Maximize employee capabilities through flexible and efficient workstyles.

-① Improving Employee satisfaction
+Improving Employee Satisfaction

 The Nippon Soda Group focuses proactive efforts on creating a work environment in which each and every employee feels a sense of fulfillment and can maximize their abilities.
 We support employee growth, and encourage autonomous career development.
-At the same time, we gather feedback from labor unions and other channels on what systems and work environments are desirable to support employee growth, strive to reduce overtime, and take measures to address these issues.
+At the same time, we gather feedback from labor unions and other channels on what systems and work environments are desirable to support employee growth, strive to reduce overtime work, and take measures to address these issues.
 In addition, we also provide platforms for reviews so that those in management can work more efficiently.

-In FY 2024, in addition to the management and reduction of overtime, and efforts to prevent an increase in overtime, we worked to reinforce our management of paid leave acquisition.
+In FY 2025/3, in addition to the management and reduction of overtime, and efforts to prevent an increase in overtime, we worked to reinforce our management of paid leave acquisition.

 Total annual working time per employee